 Old Testament, all exegetes know that the Ten Commandments, supposedly

-delivered to Moses by God on Mount Sinai, are merely a vulgar plagiarism of
+delivered to Moses by God on Mount Sinai, are merely a blatant plagiarism of spell

-paragraph 1:125 of the Egyptian Book of the Dead.
-Like it or not, Hebrew
+125 of the Egyptian Book of the Dead.
+Like it or not, Hebrew theology, and

-theology, and Christian theology as well, is but a pale copy of the Gnostic
+Christian theology as well, are but a pale copy of the Gnostic precepts of the

-precepts of the neter with the single green
+neter with the single green eye: Hor or

-the various biblical texts, the Pentateuch, and the canonical Gospels can never
+texts, the Pentateuch, and the canonical Gospels can never be considered

 Nevertheless, even in its altered state,